-When you are at the development stage, several things need to be considered months ahead of the release
+When you are at the development stage, several things must be considered months before the release.

 Compile your launch plan at the initial stage of development

-Planning helps you uncover the hidden scope of work and ensure you have captured all critical items and factors in time.
-Think about actions that need to be done before, during, and right after the launch.
-At this point, a comprehensive plan that defines the deadlines, roles, and responsibilities of each team member is a must to keep the project on track.
-You may even find that some work can be done concurrently with the development and ultimately save time in the future.
+Planning helps you uncover the hidden scope of work and ensure you have captured all necessary items and factors in time.
+Think about actions that must be done before, during, and right after the launch.
+At this point, a comprehensive plan that defines each team member’s deadlines, roles, and responsibilities is a must to keep the project on track.
+Some work can be done concurrently with the development and ultimately save time in the future.

 Use a staging environment

-We recommend using a staging environment equivalent to the production environment to test the exact steps in the deployment plan that you are going to use in the production.
+We recommend using a staging environment equivalent to the production environment to test the exact steps in the deployment plan you will use in the production.
 It includes similar hardware, configurations, architecture, services, catalog size, customer number, etc. Run as many tests as possible to ensure there are no blocking issues in the application.

 Remember to limit emails sent from the staging and other environments you use in the development.
-You do not want to send emails to the real mailboxes.
+You want to avoid sending emails to real mailboxes.

-Staging environments mirror production, which means that if errors occur in there, you get a heads-up that it would likely cause similar errors in your production environment.
-It’s important to note however that the absence of issues in your local environment does not guarantee the same in the production.
+Staging environments mirror production, which means that if errors occur, you get a heads-up that it would likely cause similar errors in your production environment.
+It’s important to note, however, that the absence of issues in your local environment does not guarantee the same in the production.